 The custom wrapping paper I used was a total surprise.
 I ordered it from Shutterfly, not thinking that it was going to be so wonderful.
 The kids went crazy for their photos on the paper, and the paper-o-file in me totally delighted in its quality feel.
 And it looks pretty neat, too.

-To use the poinsettias, after I wrapped my gift, I banded the box with ribbon.
+PAPER POINSETTIAS IDEAS FOR WRAPPING: After I wrapped my gift, I banded the box with wide ribbon.
 I added the paper poinsettias to the box with a little hot glue.